stefansundin/dotfiles/aircrack-ng.md

 > Decrypted correctly: 100%
 > ```

+How to enter password:

-In Mac, prefix network key with `0x` to use hex.
+- Mac: prefix network key with `0x` to use hex: `0x25ec244441`.
+- Android: no prefix is needed: `25ec244441`.